 People, Programs, and Promise

-As Cardinal Seán O'Malley recently stated, "Catholics are called to uphold and defend the truth that Black Lives Matter."
+In the midst of social unrest in the Summer of 2020, Cardinal Seán O'Malley, Archbishop of Boston, wrote that "Catholics are called to uphold and defend the truth that Black Lives Matter."
 At Austin Prep, the foundation of our community is our Catholic and Augustinian tradition.
 This underpins our educational approach to develop a community that reflects the diversity of the human family.
 In the Confessions, St. Augustine of Hippo, wrote that we are members of the same family and we must respect the inherent dignity of all human beings.
 This respect is at the heart of our commitment to diversity, equity, and inclusion.

 We are fully committed to fostering a community where every member of Austin Prep is celebrated.
 We expect and hold members of the Austin Prep community accountable to respect each others’ individual differences, which include, but are not limited to, their race, ethnicity, religion, language, gender, culture, ability, age, learning style, sexual orientation, and socioeconomic status.
 Austin Prep condemns racism, bigotry, or intolerance in any form.

-Our approach to diversity, equity and inclusion is indispensable in fulfilling our mission and honoring our tradition.
+Our approach to educating for justice is indispensable in fulfilling our mission and honoring our tradition.
 We will continue to work deliberately to ensure that the Board of Trustees, administration, faculty, staff, and student body reflect the diversity that is present in the rapidly changing and increasingly diverse society.
 We realize that education opportunity gaps exist across society and that we can play a role in contributing to social justice.
 It is with a sense of humility that we commit to lifelong learning and strive to align our aspirations with word and action.

-We welcome all into our community and work continuously to eliminate implicit bias through ongoing education, professional development, and programming.
 We are all made in the image and likeness of God and all human beings possess worth and dignity.
-Freedom from all types of discrimination is a right of all members of the Austin Prep community.
+Freedom from all types of discrimination is a right of all members of the Austin Prep community and we work continuously to eliminate implicit bias through ongoing education, professional development, and programming.

 Austin Prep has been making progress to advance diversity, equity, and inclusion, but we also recognize our work is not done.
 Austin Prep is committed to improving our sensitivity, our insight, and our celebration of diversity and differences.
-We continue our Journey in the footsteps of St. Augustine by listening, by sharing perspectives, and by aligning our actions with our core values of veritas, unitas, and caritas.
+We continue our Journey in the footsteps of St. Augustine by listening and learning from the lived experiences of others, by sharing perspectives, and by aligning our actions with our core values of veritas, unitas, and caritas.

 Dr. Crystal Kuykendall | St. Augustine Series Lecturer